 There is something about this picture that stops me every time I look at it.
 I feel as if I’m falling into my heart, into the most exquisite joy.Perhaps it's something about the combination of colors and the young hands in a beautiful posture of devotion.My heart is enraptured to see such purity and beauty.

 I live in a time and culture that differ in many ways from that of Brahmananda.
 And I might have other ways to describe the entanglements from which my Guru has freed me.
 Yet the words of this bhajan

 I am reminded of how all the pieces of my life began to fall into place, all the frantic searching came to an end, when my Guru gave me an experience of God’s presence within my own being.

-Thank you for posting this poem.
 Thank you, Gurumayi, for awakening my heart and uniting my mind with the Lord.

 a Siddha Yoga meditation teacher